Painful intelligence: What AI can tell us about human suffering: Can an AI actually suffer?

 By now, I hope to have convinced you that an AI is a useful model of many phenomena taking place in the human brain.
 But perhaps there are limits.
 Some would argue that we cannot talk about AI's or robots suffering: They may \textit{seem} to be suffering, or look like they are suffering, but in fact they are not, because they cannot \textit{feel} anything.

 I think this argument may not be completely wrong, but it is quite irrelevant.
 Obviously, it depends on the exact definition of what suffering is.
-It is true that AI may not feel suffering in the same way as humans because that might require that it is conscious.
+It is true that AI may not feel suffering in the same way as humans because that might require that AI is conscious, i.e., it has subjective experiences.
 This argument against AI's suffering really hinges on two points: First, that an AI is not conscious, and second, that consciousness is necessary for suffering.

 However, conscious feeling is only one part of suffering.
 The situation is similar with emotions, such as fear, which are actually clever information-processing mechanisms.
-The conscious feeling of being afraid is only one part of a complicated process involving cognition (or information-processing), behavioural tendencies, and several other aspects.
-I would argue it is the same for suffering. {consciousness!necessary for pain and suffering|see{subjective experience}}
+The conscious feeling of being afraid is only one part of a complicated process involving cognition (or information-processing), behavioral tendencies, and several other aspects.
+I would argue it is the same for suffering.
 Suffering is actually a signal in a complex information-processing system.
 The real meaning of the suffering signal is that an \textit{error} occurred---this will be elaborated in several chapters in this book.
 Any information-processing system can create error signals.
 That's why we can, in that specific sense, say that an AI or a robot is suffering, even if they are not conscious.
 All that would be missing is the conscious feeling components of suffering.

 There is an even more important reason why it is largely irrelevant here if an AI really suffers according to some stringent definition of the word.
 This book does not just aim to describe the mechanisms of suffering; the primary goal here is to develop various ways of alleviating suffering.
-For the purpose of \textit{reducing} suffering, it does not matter if computers actually suffer in some deep sense.
+For the purpose of \textit{reducing} suffering, it does not matter if computers actually suffer in some deeper sense.
 If we can reduce suffering in an AI that is sufficiently human-like, then, with reasonable probability, the same methods will apply to humans, and they will reduce suffering in humans, including the conscious experience of suffering.
 In other words, the AI is really a simulation or a model of mechanisms that are relevant for making humans happier.